dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-2.1.md

 > [!NOTE]
 > This release is still in preview.

-Besides numerous small improvements and more than a hundred product bug fixes, EF Core 2.1 includes several new features:
+Besides numerous bug fixes and small functional and performance enhancements, EF Core 2.1 includes some compelling new features:

 ## Lazy loading
 EF Core now contains the necessary building blocks for anyone to author entity classes that can load their navigation properties on demand.
 We have also created a new package, Microsoft.EntityFrameworkCore.Proxies, that leverages those building blocks to produce lazy loading proxy classes based on minimally modified entity classes (e.g. classes with virtual navigation properties).